-Our welcome book has grown in response to questions and suggestions.
-If you’re looking for a specific question, we suggest that you search the online version to find the answer quickly.
-Feel free to let us know if we missed something. 🙂
+Over the past five years, our welcome book has grown in response to questions/issues.
+If you’re looking for a specific question, we suggest that you search the online version to find the answer quickly. :-)

 Cabin Related Concerns:

 We naturally hope that everything is perfect when you arrive, and that any questions will be answered in this welcome book.
 Yet, please feel free to get in touch with us if you need anything.
-A group text message is easiest for quick questions, Darcy at 503-998-7507 and Miel at 202-468-4707.
-We will do our best to answer calls as well, 1-503-406-2774 or 1-800-928-6470 (these numbers forward to whichever one of us is on call).
-Please contact us first, but we also pay a local representative, Michele, to be on call in case of emergencies (losing the remote does not qualify as a late night emergency).
-Michele’s phone number is 541-921-3101.
+A group text message is easiest for quick questions, Miel at 202-468-4707 and Darcy at 503-998-7507, but we will do our best to answer calls as well, 1-503-406-2774 or 1-800-928-6470 (these numbers forward to whichever one of us is on call, and also receive texts).

 During Your Stay: